 SMTP Interface—There are two ways to access Amazon SES through the SMTP interface.
 The first way, which requires no coding, is to configure any SMTP-enabled software to send email through Amazon SES.
 For example, you can configure your existing email client or software program to connect to the Amazon SES SMTP endpoint instead of your current outbound email server.

 The second way is to use an SMTP-compatible programming language such as Java and access the Amazon SES SMTP interface by using the language's built-in SMTP functions and data types.

-Amazon SES API—You can call the Amazon SES Query (HTTPS) interface directly, you can use the AWS Command Line Interface, or you can use an AWS SDK, which wraps the low-level functionality of the Amazon SES API with higher-level data types and function calls that take care of the details for you.
+Amazon SES API—You can call the Amazon SES Query (HTTPS) interface directly, or you can use the AWS Command Line Interface, the AWS Tools for Windows PowerShell, or an AWS SDK.
+The AWS SDKs wrap the low-level functionality of the Amazon SES API with higher-level data types and function calls that take care of the details for you.
 The AWS SDKs provide not only Amazon SES operations, but also basic AWS functionality such as request authentication, request retries, and error handling.
 AWS SDKs and resources are available for Android, iOS, Java, .NET, Node.js, PHP, Python, and Ruby.

 Amazon SES integrates seamlessly with other AWS products.
 For example, you can:

 Add email capabilities to any application that runs on an Amazon Elastic Compute Cloud (EC2) instance by using the AWS Software Development Kits (SDKs) or the Amazon SES API.
 If you want to send email through Amazon SES from an Amazon EC2 instance, you can get started with Amazon SES for free.

 Use AWS Elastic Beanstalk to create an email-enabled application such as a program that uses Amazon SES to send a newsletter to customers.